 The scrubber utility removes derived objects from a VOB database and data containers from VOB storage pools.
 The view_scrubber utility removes data containers from a dynamic view's private storage area.
-For more on scrubbing, see Administering ClearCase.
+For more on scrubbing, see the Administrator's Guide for Rational ClearCase.